 WORKSFORME.
 In general you should make sure that the bug has been resolved for a few months and no complaints about the resolution have come up.

 You should change the summary if the current one is unclear or does not correctly describe the issue covered by the bug.
 You should not change the summary in order to morph the bug to describe a different issue.
 In this case the bug should be resolved and another bug should be opened.

 Make sure that the OS or Hardware fields correctly display the systems that are affected.
 If a bug is Windows-only, change the field to the oldest affected operating system.
 If the bug is present on Linux and Windows, change the fields to Hardware = PC and OS = ALL.
 If another hardware platform like Mac or DEC is also affected, change Hardware to ALL.

 See this description for an overview of the different bug severities.

 The blocker severity should be used very seldomly, because only a fraction of the hundreds of thousands bugs really block the development of mozilla and these are normally fixed very quickly.
 As a result, bugs which are

 UNCONFIRMED for more than a few days do not qualify for the blocker severity.
-The exceptions to this rule are platform-specific or compiler-specific bugs.
-Basically, anything that prevents builds from building, running, or being used for dogfood (able to use Bugzilla, Tinderbox, LXR, etc.) is a blocker.
+The exception to this rule are platform-specific or compiler-specific bugs.
+Basically, anything that prevents builds from building, running, or being used for dogfood (able to use Bugzilla, tinderbox, lxr, etc.) is a blocker.